 This course is designed to help the student understand the personal, social, emotional, physiological, and environmental factors related to addictions, with the main emphasis on chemical addictions.
 Student will be exposed to the varied aspects and challenges involved in the evaluations, diagnosis and treatment process of addiction, as well as, the specific qualities and efforts of the main mood altering drugs.
 This course will also look at the many professional, ethical, and legal issues unique to the field of addictions counseling.

 COUN 698 Mindfulness & Psychotherapy (1 SH)

-This course will provide a comprehensive survey of mindfulness and meditation and their applications in a wide range of counseling modalities and populations, including children, adolescents, and adults.
-The course will be built on three primary pillars: personal practice of mindfulness and meditation, an understanding of the applications and populations with which one can use mindfulness and meditation in therapy, and application through enactments and role play.
-Students participating in this course can expect to gain a breadth of mindfulness and meditation practices for use in therapy as well as exposure to the theory and research that supports these practices.
+This course will provide a foundation for the use of mindfulness, meditation and mindful self-compassion and their applications in therapy.
+The course will be built on three primary pillars: personal practice of mindfulness and meditation, an understanding of the applications and populations with which one can use mindfulness and meditation in therapy, and skill-building through enactments and role play.
+Students participating in this course can expect to gain a breadth of mindfulness, meditation and self-compassion practices for use in therapy as well as exposure to the theory and research that supports these practices.

 COUN 699 Topics Sec.
 B - Listening in Psychoanalysis’ (1 SH) TBA